astubbs/spring-modules/projects/common-build/readme.txt

 core targets for compilation, distribution unit creation, and junit testing.
 It also imports "clover-targets.xml" to facilitate the generation of test coverage reports with clover.

+* Custom resolver update (costin)

+It is likely that each project will want to have its own dependencies that may not be available on the main resolvers (ibiblio).
+In this case one can use custom-resolver.xml file (by copying inside the the project root) and define her own resolver; there are no restriction on the type (ibiblio, chain, etc...) but the name has to be "custom".
+The resolver will be appended to the default list of resolvers.